Food is your first line of defence when it comes to your health and it’s the first step to having healthy, glowing skin..

-So there are only two secrets to healthy glowing skin is not using copius amounts of makeup, but in what you put on your skin and what you put in your body.
+So there are only two secrets to healthy glowing skin, that doesn’t include using copius amounts of makeup, or expensive, invasive therapies.

 In this article I am sharing with you the foods that are give you “Healthy, Glowing Skin”